Is Suicide a Brain Issue or a Heart Issue?

 Dr. Tim AllchinFor Those Giving Help4 Comments

-A Counter-Productive Explanation: Brain Brokenness
+A Counter-Productive Explanation: “Their Brain Broke”

-How we talk about suicide impacts the way that we think through suicide prevention.
-While we can advocate for the need for “better mental health care,” our churches need more specific strategies to be more effective in suicide prevention.
-It matters how we answer the question, “Why do people kill themselves?”
+How we talk about suicide shapes how we think about preventing it.
+We can advocate for better mental health care, and we should.
+But churches need more specific strategies to be effective in suicide prevention.
+It matters how we answer the question, Why do people take their own lives?

 Our Brains Don’t Act Alone